-8. Deferred outflows/inflows of resources related to pensions
+10. Deferred outflows/inflows of resources

 In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net assets that applies to future periods and so will not be recognized as an outflow of resources (an expense) until then.
 The amount recognized as deferred outflows of resources is related to pensions.